 “To be an artist is to rearrange your childhood dreams” says Gaël Faye.
 Rapper, writer and memory excavator.
 The flavour du jour for all the french literature teachers, who were there en masse, students in tow.
 “When the past comes back, childhood and stories” is the title (a little less dire than last week’s) of […]Read More Fig.9

 So, AIR.
 Not the band!
 They’re good but not that good. (#theshadeofitall).
 We’re talking about Les Assises Internationales du Roman, a once-a-year event to celebrate words and writing, here in Les Subsistances.
 Free or cheapo lectures galore!
 I will take the liberty of translating it as “the Bedrock of the Novel”.
 A tad less scary […]Read More Fig.8

 This one is dedicated to my froggies!
 Not only are we talking about a french figure today, it’s also the first post (so far) written first in french and then translated.
 Sure we’ll see how I get on.
 Okay, here comes nothing!
-Boris Cyrulnik is a neurologist, psychologist and ethologist.
+Boris Cyrulnik is a neuroscientist, psychologist and ethologist.
 Above it all he is […]Read More Fig. 7

 “When I talk about chronic illness, I mean everything, virtually everything.”
 Dr Gabor Maté, legend.
 Born in Budapest in 1944, a survivor of the Holocaust, he emigrated to Canada in 1956.
 He practised as a GP in Vancouver for over 20 years while working at the Palliative Unit and later on joined The Portland Hotel, […]Read More Fig.6